longevityframework/longevity/manual/subdomain/roots.md

 {% include longevity-meta.html content=content %}

 TODO: link to scaladocs for RootEntity

-Every root entity class needs a corresponding `RootEntityType` instance.
-By convention, we designate the companion object as the root entity type.
-We put all your entity types into an `EntityTypePool`, and pass it to the subdomain:

-{% gist sullivan-/6a68ac5f6f6331274e21 %}

-All we need to do now is to slap our `Subdomain` into a `LongevityContext`, and we are ready to start persisting users, as we will see in a later chapter.

-TODO: link to chapter on building LongevityContext

 {% assign prevTitle = "building your subdomain" %}
 {% assign prevLink = "." %}